-- 1. No more than one 21⁄2 hour make-up testing session should be scheduled by any training program.
-This make-up session should take place as soon as possible after the regular testing sessions are concluded, but no later than Friday, October 17, 2014. - 2.
+- 1. The 21⁄2 hour make-up testing session should take place as soon as possible after the regular testing sessions are concluded, but no later than October 18, 2015. - 2.
 The requirements for the make-up testing session are the same as for the primary test administration.
 This session must follow the time limit, closed-book conditions, with the presence of a proctor at all times, even if only one resident is being tested. - 3.
 Residents who miss both Parts 1 and 2 of the regular testing sessions, or who miss Part 1 or Part 2 and are unable to attend the make-up session, may take the test under any reasonable arrangement approved by the director of residency training.
 Those persons must be reported as having been tested under nonstandardized conditions.
 (See the instructions on page 15 for completing Block D of the Part 1 answer sheet.)